ecmwf-training/c3s-training-submodule-sat-obs-atmos-physics/intro.md

 ### Cloud fractional cover climatology

 This notebook provides you with an introduction to EUMETSAT's CM SAF **CLARA-A3** dataset available at the [Climate Data Store](https://cds.climate.copernicus.eu/#!/home)(CDS).
-The dataset contains data for Essential Climate Variables (ECVs) _Cloud Properties_ as well as _Surface - and Earth Radiaiton Budget_, while this notebook focuses on **Cloud Fractional Cover** as part of the ECV _Cloud Properties_ available here: [Cloud properties global gridded monthly and daily data from 1982 to present derived from satellite observations](https://cds.climate.copernicus.eu/cdsapp#!/dataset/satellite-cloud-properties?tab=overview).
+The dataset contains data for essential climate variables (ECVs) _Cloud Properties_ as well as _Surface - and Earth Radiation Budget_, while this notebook focuses on **Cloud Fractional Cover** as part of the ECV _Cloud Properties_ available here: [Cloud properties global gridded monthly and daily data from 1982 to present derived from satellite observations](https://cds.climate.copernicus.eu/cdsapp#!/dataset/satellite-cloud-properties?tab=overview).

 In addition, the tutorial is about the **Surface downwelling longwave/shortwave flux** (as part of the ECV _Surface Radiation Budget_) to demonstrate the relation between clouds and radiation.
 The data is also available at the CDS: [Surface radiation budget from 1982 to present derived from satellite observations](https://cds.climate.copernicus.eu/cdsapp#!/dataset/satellite-cloud-properties?tab=overview)